 - Proctor examinations or quizzes

 - Provide clerical support to faculty in departments

-- Teach class without the faculty member present
+- Teach or hold class without the faculty member present

 - Conduct personal business for faculty